pmcollins/otel-llm-bakeoff/README.md

 This repository compares four different approaches to instrumenting LangChain applications.

-Each scenario runs the same LangChain application, but instrumented uniquely, defined and run via an [oteltest](https://github.com/pmcollins/oteltest) script.
+Each scenario runs the same LangChain application, but each is instrumented uniquely, and is run via an [oteltest](https://github.com/pmcollins/oteltest) script.
 These scripts have been run and their output committed to the [output](output) directory.